-Acuren’s experienced technicians use Penetrant Testing to reveal tiny surface discontinuities rapidly and at low cost.
+Acuren’s experienced technicians use penetrant testing to reveal tiny surface discontinuities rapidly and at low cost.

-Relatively simple to use
+- Relatively simple to use

-No special viewing apparatus required
+- No special viewing apparatus required

-Ideal for examining large areas.
+- Ideal for examining large areas

-Highly sensitive to small surface discontinuities.
+- Highly sensitive to small surface discontinuities

-Effective on a wide range of materials
+- Effective on a wide range of materials

-Ferrous and nonferrous metals and alloys, fired ceramics, powdered-metal products, glass, and some organic
+- Ferrous and nonferrous metals and alloys, fired ceramics, powdered-metal products, glass, and some organic

-Large areas and large volumes of parts/materials can be inspected rapidly and at low cost.
+- Large areas and large volumes of parts/materials can be inspected rapidly and at low cost

-Small parts may be placed in baskets for batch processing.
-Acuren’s automated penetrant lines can process as many parts per hour as required.
+- Small parts may be placed in baskets for batch processing.
+Acuren’s automated penetrant lines can process as many parts per hour as required

-Parts with complex geometric shapes are routinely inspected.
+- Parts with complex geometric shapes are routinely inspected

-The discontinuity location, orientation, and approximate length are indicated on the part, making immediate interpretation and evaluation possible.
+- The discontinuity location, orientation, and approximate length are indicated on the part, making immediate interpretation and evaluation possible

-Aerosol spray cans make penetrant materials very portable.
+- Aerosol spray cans make penetrant materials very portable

-Richarson Oilseed is one of Canada’s oldest and largest fully-integrated crushing, refining, processing and packaging operations.
+Richardson Oilseed is one of Canada’s oldest and largest fully-integrated crushing, refining, processing and packaging operations.
 In the absence of timely manufacturer support for a critical equipment issue, the full time onsite Acuren Condition Monitoring Specialist was able to diagnose and provide a detailed correction path on a defective trunion bearing.